jlgraves-ubc/jlgraves-ubc/_sources/pages/cool_data.md

 * **Uber Movement**: data on UBER trips in different cities, updated over time.
 Good for cities?
 Not?
 Will it work?
 Where?
 Try to figure it out! https://movement.uber.com/cities?lang=en-CA
 * **Cryptocurrencies (BitCoin, etc.)**: is it a fad?
 Is the next big thing?
 Draw your own conclusions instead of listening to your annoying cousin at Thanksgiving who won't stop talking about it!  https://coinmetrics.io/data-downloads/
   - >  The Coinbase API for developers is also pretty useful https://developers.coinbase.com/
+* **Fama-French Data Library**: do you like the Fama-French model?
+What about huge amounts of factor and returns data?
+OK, here you go:  https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html

 ## Data repositories